is the founder of ServiceSpace, an incubator of projects that works at the intersection of volunteerism, technology and gift-economy

 How could that look like?

-Nipun Mehta: For example, let’s say I make a little beanie.
-For making and selling a beanie, I could get financial capital, and I do need financial capital for a certain percentage.
-Normally when you purchase something online at the check out you can choose between different forms of payment like credits cards, paypal or other financial payment options.
-But it could also show a list of alternative payment options that offers multiple ways to contribute to this beanie.
+Nipun Mehta: For example, let’s say I make a little beanie and put it on sale online.
+Normally, when you purchase something online, you can choose between different forms of payment like credits cards, PayPal, or other financial payment options at the check-out.
+But you could also chose from a list of alternative payment options to contribute to this beanie.

 What options could that be?

-Or you may say: I want meditation capital.
-So I meditate for an hour, write a reflection and share it with you.
+Or you may want meditation capital.
+So I meditate for an hour, write a reflection, and share it with you.
 Or you want to be paid in kindness capital.
-So I may say: I do an act of kindness with my kids, take a photo and I’ll send it to you.
+So I do an act of kindness with my kids, take a photo and send it to you.
 I may as well donate to a nonprofit, and send you the receipt.

 Imagine you would have all these other options to choose from and what would that look like?

 The idea that you don’t want anything in return for yourself would create a beautiful connection.
-I think there’s a lot of people who care for connection more than they care for financial capital.
-And I think this portal will allow that to happen.
-The idea is not trading favors and hence trading in alternate currency.
-It’s actually paying it forward and trusting that process.
+I think a lot of people would care for connection more than they care for financial capital.
+This portal will allow that to happen.
+The idea is not trading favors and hence trading in an alternate currency.
+It’s paying it forward and trusting that process.

 How did this idea come up?

-Nipun Mehta: A lot of people that ask us where they could share their gifts.
-At the moment there’s no space for these gifts to be shared, because our market economy is very narrow.
+Nipun Mehta: Many people ask us where they could share their gifts.
+At the moment there’s no space for these gifts to be shared because our market economy is very narrow.

-Like this we can liberate these gifts and put them into circulation in society.
-That’s something that I’ve been excited about, and I think it’s going to be a game changer.
+With this platform, we liberate these gifts and put them into circulation in society.
+I think this is going to be a game-changer.

 Do you think basic income could help in this process as it could be a way to change the perception of how we value work?
-If we had basic income we wouldn’t be respected for how much money we have as it is now the case for many people.
-The respect could come from how much we contribute to society.
+If we had basic income, we wouldn’t be respected for how much money we have as it is now the case for many people.
+Respect could come from how much we contribute to society.

 How will we achieve this?

-Up to a certain point during the history of humanity it was just survival.
-Now that we have that taken care of in many parts of the world, what is the meaning and purpose?
+Nipun Mehta: Up to a certain point during the history of humanity, it was just survival.
+Now that we have that taken care of in many parts of the world, what are the meaning and purpose?

 The edge is that on one side you have power and on the other meaning.
 The more power we have, the more we dominate nature with all our technology, the less meaning we have.
-In times when we had less power, we created stories and myths that helped us to navigate a world that we weren’t in control of – like the thought that weather is controlled by the gods.
+In times when we had less power, we created stories and myths that helped us to navigate a world that we weren’t in control of – like the thought that the gods controlled the weather.

 What questions are those?